Gift Johnbull: Appointment as Senior Special Assistant

 In 2023, Johnbull was appointed as the Senior Special Assistant to the President of Nigeria on Community Engagement for the South–South zone.
 Her responsibilities include fostering dialogue between federal authorities and grassroots communities, and ensuring inclusive representation of marginalized groups.

 She launched two flagship initiatives: Community Voices, a monthly townhall-style feedback platform across 123 LGAs; and Project Earn From The Soil, a ₦10 billion agricultural empowerment initiative targeting over 500,000 smallholder farmers, women, and youth across six South–South states.

 As of March 2025, Johnbull reported over 100,000 farmers participating in wet-season planting through agricultural cooperatives, focusing on strategic crops like cassava, maize, rice, and oil palm.
 The programme promotes cooperative farming, solar-powered cold storage, and market linkages.

+Gift was a member of the Operations Teams that designed and controlled the process of the Successful and impactful Progressive Youth Conference (PYC) in 2021, conveyed by Barrister Ismaeel Ahmed, SSA to the former president, His Excellency, President Mohammed Buhari (CGFR).

+Also in 2021, She served as a member of a seven (7) man committee that conducted the state congress in Ebonyi State.

 She has also advocated for renewed investment in palm oil production as a driver of economic growth and job creation in the South–South.